-As at 31 March 2019, the gearing ratio of the Group was approximately 24.2% (31 March 2018: 18.8%).
+As at 31 March 2020, the gearing ratio of the Group was approximately 47.8% (31 March 2019: 24.2%).
 The increase in gearing ratio was due to increase in bank borrowings.
 Gearing ratio is calculated as total debt divided by total equity.
+Total debt is calculated as total borrowings and total lease liabilities.
+Total capital is calculated as total equity as shown in the consolidated statement of financial position.